sonic-net/SONiC/doc/auto_techsupport_and_coredump_mgmt.md

 However if the techsupport invocation can be made event-driven based on core dump generation, that would definitely improve the debuggability.
 That is the overall idea behind this HLD.
 All the high-level requirements are summarized in the next section

+Another use case is to gather more information about the system in case there is a memory leak.
+SONiC dump generated after system reboots due to out of memory is not enough for debugging the issue as all the information about processes and their mem usage, smaps (/proc/PID/smaps) is lost.
+Once the system detects abnormal memory usage SONiC dump is generated automatically.

 ## 2. High Level Requirements
 ### Global Scope
 * Techsupport invocation should also be made event-driven based on core dump generation.